UnderVolt/chocomint/README.md

 ## Running chocomint
 Until releases start flowing, you can run chocomint if you have Gradle knowledge.
-In order to launch the game, you must follow these steps on your first run:
+In order to launch the game, you must run the ``startGame`` script.
- - Run ``unzipNatives`` to properly set up the Minecraft environment
- - Run the ``startGame`` script to launch the game.

 ## Developing chocomint
 Make sure you have the following before beginning: